Part 3 of 6

-The second component of distinctiveness — non-obvious — is a little more challenging.
-It means that the difference between your invention and what other people have done before—the thing that makes your invention unique—can’t be something that would be obvious to someone in the field.
+The second component of distinctiveness — non-obvious — is a little more challenging, but vital to obtain protection for your intellectual property.
+It means that the difference between your invention and what other people have done before—the thing that makes your invention unique—cannot be something that would be obvious to someone of ordinary skill in the same field.
 It has to be something that’s a little bit more unexpected.

 That means, even if your invention is novel, and there’s nothing exactly like it, there also must be a difference about which someone in the field couldn’t just say, “Yeah, that’s something I knew I could do.
 I just haven’t done it, yet.”